GoFetchDeliveries/api/endpoints/jobs.md

 }
 ```

 The returned `job_id` will be sent as a parameter in webhooks when a status of the deliver changes.

 The `price_cents` is an integer.
+Your credit card will be charged this amount when then item is delivered.